1915–1916 Church of England border polls: Electorate

 The eligibility to vote in the ballots was extended to all men and women over 21 who lived in the respective parishes; non-resident ratepayers were also entitled to vote.
 The inclusion of all men and women over 21 extended the voting franchise beyond the limited franchise given to women by the Local Government Act 1894.
 It was one of the first examples of universal suffrage in the United Kingdom prior to the introduction of the Representation of the People (Equal Franchise) Act 1928, which gave women the same voting rights as men in parliamentary elections.
 However, the extended franchise meant that there was no suitable register for the Commissioners to use, which exacerbated their difficulties in holding the elections.
-They also posted ballot papers to parishioners serving in the Forces.
+They also posted ballot papers to parishioners serving in the British Armed Forces.
 Turnout for the votes was high compared to other elections.

 Results

 The results of the referendums were given as a Written Answer in the House of Commons by the Home Secretary, Reginald McKenna.
 When reporting, the Commissioners took the view that, in spite of the difficulty in conducting the elections, in all the 17 parishes for which results were published there was a "marked preponderance of opinion" in favour of remaining part of the Church of England, so they needed to take no further action.
 The results of the ballots in Llansilin and Rhydycroesau were not published as they were deemed to be too close to call.
 A second referendum, using a more precise ballot, was therefore held in March 1916.
 Rhydycroesau voted to remain with the Church of England, and Llansilin was the only parish to vote in favour of joining the Church in Wales.

 Because of the results, when disestablishment did happen in 1920, parishes and churches which were in a Welsh diocese were transferred to nearby Church of England dioceses for episcopal oversight.
 For example, Holy Trinity Church, Sarn in Wales was part of the Diocese of St Davids but as that became a diocese of the Church in Wales, it was transferred to the Church of England's Diocese of Hereford.